Cassandra (name)

-Cassandra, also spelt Kassandra, is a feminine given name of Greek origin.
+Cassandra, also spelled Kassandra, is a feminine given name of Greek origin.
 Cassander is the masculine form of Cassandra.
 In Greek mythology, Cassandra (Greek: Κασσάνδρα) was the daughter of King Priam and Queen Hecuba of Troy.
 She had the gift of prophecy, but was cursed so that none would believe her prophecies.
+The name has been in occasional use since the Middle Ages.
+The usual English nickname is Cassie.
+Cassandre is the French version of the name.